braj011/stock_note_server/README.md

 Built using React framework alongside Redux to manage state.
 CSS is a mix of custom and Semantic UI.

-# BELOW SECTION - needs editing still
+# BELOW SECTION - further updates to come (see Frontend repo for screenshots)

 ### Home page
 ![Alt text](images/homePage.png)